 We were first appointed as auditors of the Bank on 28 September 2021 by the shareholders of the Bank.
+Our appointment has been renewed annually by shareholder resolution representing a total period of uninterrupted engagement appointment of 2 years.

 Consistency of the Additional Report to the Audit Committee